-Welcome to the University of Kansas Medical Center Research Institute, Inc. (KUMCRI).
 As you work to transfer your research projects to KUMCRI, please keep in mind that each sponsor may have different requirements for transferring your awards.
-Below, we have outlined the NIH/DHHS general guidelines.
+In the Quick Reference Guide for Transferring Awards & Proposals, we have outlined the NIH/DHHS general guidelines.
 However, for other federal sponsors and private sponsors, you will need to contact the awarding agency for specific instructions.

-Most subawards/subcontracts will be reviewed by the SPA Pre-award team at the proposal stage, as well as at the award stage, if not previously reviewed.
+Most subawards and subcontracts will be reviewed by the Sponsored Programs Administration Pre-award team at the proposal stage, as well as at the award stage, if not previously reviewed.

 Who can help me with my contract?

 - Incoming Funding Agreements, including most awards or subawards from non-profit sponsors and other academic institutions, are handled by the Sponsored Programs Administration Contracts team.

 - Agreements to Outside Institutions From Existing KU Medical Center Funding Sources are handled by the Sponsored Programs Administration Contracts team.

 - Unfunded Agreements such as Non-Disclosure Agreements, Confidential Disclosure Agreements; Data Use Agreements and Material Transfer Agreements are handled by the Research Contracts Office.